PeterEB/coap-node/README.md

 * oid: identifier of an Object
 * iid: identifier of an Object Instance
-* rid: indetifier of a Resource
+* rid: identifier of a Resource

 <a name="Features"></a>
 ## 2. Features